UnityTech/UIWidgets/README.md

 ```
 All the code dealing with UIWidgets (```setState()``` in most case) needs to be in window scope.

-This is only needed if the code is in methods
+This is needed if the code is in methods
 not invoked by UIWidgets.
 For example, if the code is in ```completed``` callback of ```UnityWebRequest```,
 you need to enclose them with window scope.
 Please see [HttpRequestSample](./Samples/UIWidgetSample/HttpRequestSample.cs) for detail.